Chocolate Chip Pumpkin Bread

 This easy pumpkin bread is super moist and brimming with pumpkin spices.
 Add a few chocolate chips to the mix and you have a slice of heaven to go with your pumpkin spiced latte.

-Nothing says fall like the smell of fresh baked Chocolate Chip Pumpkin Bread wafting though the house.
-Starbucks has nothing on this bread!
+Nothing says fall-like pumpkin recipes with all that fragrant pumpkin spice wafting through the house while baking up goodies.
+What I can tell you is that the popular west coast coffee shop has nothing on this bread!
 Moist with just the right amount of pumpkin spice and chocolate chips make this bread a snack the whole house will fall in love with.

 HOW TO MAKE HOMEMADE PUMPKIN PUREE

 - Trim the stem, cut them in half from stem to bottom

 - Remove the seeds by scooping them out with a spoon.
 You can separate the seeds from the pulp and roast the seeds or fry them with a little oil in a frying pan with some spices for an extra treat later

 - Lay pumpkins face up on a lined baking sheet and cover with foil.